Welcome to our History page

 The Stone Age

-In Year Three the children have been researching what happened in the Stone Age and how this has impacted on Britain now.
-The children are going to look at the Bronze Age and the Iron Age to develop their understanding of the past.
+During the Autumn term the Year Three children were researching what happened in the Stone Age and how this has impacted on Britain now.
+The children looked at the Bronze Age and the Iron Age to develop their understanding of the past.

 The pictures above show some of their amazing homework projects that they have done alongside parents to enrich their learning.
 The displays show clear timeline of the chronological order of the past to support the children's understanding and learning.

-In Year Six they are researching the Anglo Saxons, they have been looking at ordering event chronologically and have started their research into the Anglo Saxons.
+In Year 5 they have started researching the Anglo Saxons, they have been looking at ordering event chronologically and have started their research into the Anglo Saxons.